jharwell/sierra/docs/src/faq.rst

    an HPC scheduler for exceeding its job time limit ?

    A: Run SIERRA just as you did before, but add ``--exec-resume``, which will tell SIERRA to pick up where it left off.
-See :ref:`ln-usage-cli` for the full cmdline reference.
+See :ref:`ln-sierra-usage-cli` for the full cmdline reference.

 #.
 Q: How do I run a non-default set of pipeline stages, such as {3,4}?